 Use the SEL control to select the program type.
-With the feature on, use the SEEK or SCAN control to
+With the feature on, use the SEEK or SCAN control to find the desired program type from the following selections:

-- Classic

 - Country

 - Info

 - Jazz

 - Oldies

 - R & B

 - Religious

 - Rock

-- Soft
+- Soft.

 - Top 40